jacobszmon/Git-Info-Pages/docs/10-The-Hows-and-Whys-of-Team-Git-Workflow/00-The-Hows-and-Whys-of-Team-Git-Workflow.md

 ## Collaborative Coding with Git and GitHub

-With Git and GitHub, multiple developers can work on the same project without stepping on each other's toes.

 Key concepts include:

 - Forking: Creating a personal remote copy of another user's remote repository.